 The period in Dale Van Pelt's life between 1893 (when he was working for the Indianapolis Sentinel) and 1910 (when he was enumerated in the federal census) is a mystery to me.
 In 1902, he married Minnie M. Wherritt of Shelbyville, Indiana.
 In 1910, 1920, and 1930, the census taker found him living in Chicago and working as a commercial artist, illustrator, and engraver.
 During his Chicago years, Van Pelt shared a household with Winnie and their children, as well as with other members of their extended family.

-Dale Van Pelt would have been about fifty-eight years old in 1930.
-He could easily have lived for a couple of more decades.
-But I'm afraid I don't know his fate.
-His drawings are probably hidden away in old bound volumes of newspapers or on reels of scratchy microfilm.
+In 1940, at age sixty-eight, Van Pelt was still living in Chicago and working as a commercial artist.
+He died ten years later, on or about September 11, 1950.
+His drawings are probably now hidden away in old bound volumes of newspapers or on reels of scratchy microfilm.
 A quick search might turn something up.
 For now, we'll have to be satisfied with an image from the Purdue Debris from over a century ago, not by him, but of him.
 The picture below is of the Emersonian Quartet, a vocal group with (left to right) Enos Shaw, high soprano; Dale Van Pelt, low bass (hence his proximity to the floor); Harry Scudder, fine tenor; and Charles Gough, big alto.
 The artist is unknown.
 The year was 1889.

 No comments: